The Fisherman and the Jinni: Synopsis

 Duban is a wise sage who is summoned to King Yunan to cure the king of his terrible leprosy.
 Duban cures him by having him play polo with a club tipped with medicine.
 The king is very grateful until a vizier tells him that if Duban could cure him that easily, he could also kill him just as quick.
 The king remains skeptical and the two exchange some moral tales.

 The king recounts the tale of king Sindbad who accidentally killed his own falcon that was attempting to save him from being poisoned by vipers while the vizier recounts the story of a vizier who carelessly goaded a prince into almost getting eaten by a ghula during a hunting trip.

 The stories are recited but eventually the king is won over to the vizier's side.
 The king tells Duban he will kill him and Duban says that after he is beheaded, the king must read from a special book to his head and he will hear the head speak.
 The king is amazed at this and Duban is prepared and executed as was chosen by the king.
 Duban is beheaded and the king licks his fingers and turns the pages of the book open to find nothing there.
 The book was poisoned and the king dies.
-The head tells him that if he had been grateful to Duban then God would have spared him, but since he hadn't spared him, then God wouldn't spare the king either.
+The head tells him that if he had been grateful to Duban then God would have spared him, but since he had not spared him, then God would not spare the king either.

 After the story, the jinni pleads for mercy, and swears to help him in return for being released.
 The fisherman accepts the bargain, and releases the jinni.
 The jinni then leads the fisherman to a pond with many exotic fish, and the fisherman catches four.
 Before disappearing, the jinni tells the fisherman to give the fish to the Sultan.
 The fisherman does so and is rewarded with money for presenting the fishes.
 However, every time a fish is fried, a person will appear and question them, and the fish answer.
 When the fish are flipped in the pan, it will be charred.
 Awed by the sight, the Sultan asks the fisherman where he got the fish and goes to the pond to uncover their mystery.
 When he reaches his destination, the Sultan finds a young man who is half man and half stone.